fkarg/fkarg.github.io/_posts/getting-things-done.md

 system), which were the main contents of his talk.

 # Core Key Takeaways

 I will correlate parts of the book with experiences I have made since reading it or with techniques/information not from within the book itself.
 When reading it, you might interpret it in an entirely different way.

+I dug a bit deeper and made some more detailled notes than on most other books, mainly because I think that this methodology is worth it, or at least has the potential to be worth it.

 ### Foreword